 Chronic co-morbidities should be reviewed and management optimised.
 Environmental stressors and substance abuse issues that may exist must be addressed.
 Sleep hygiene advice should be given.

 If measures have not improved symptoms, offer low-intensity psychological interventions taking patient preference into account.

 These include individual non-facilitated self-help, individual guided self-help and psychoeducational groups.

-If above measures have failed to adequately treat GAD or if patients present with marked functional impairment, offer one of:
+If the above measures have failed to adequately treat GAD or if patients present with marked functional impairment, offer one of:

 Options for high-intensity psychological intervention include cognitive behavioural therapy (CBT) and applied relaxation.

 Drug treatment is normally with an SSRI (e.g. sertraline).
 SNRIs (e.g. venlafaxine) may be used as an alternative.
-Medications should be reviewed one to twice a month for the first three months, then less regularly depending on the individual circumstances.
+Medications should be reviewed once to twice a month for the first three months, then less regularly depending on the individual circumstances.

 NOTE: SSRIs and SNRIs have been implicated in an increased risk of suicide, suicidal ideation and self-harm, particularly below the age of 30.
 All patients commenced in this age group should have review within one week of starting therapy with weekly reviews for at least one month.

 Referral to specialist care should be considered, particularly for those at risk of self harm or suicide, significant co-morbidities or self neglect.
 Also refer patients in whom the first three steps have not managed their symptoms.